 Large forehead- Cover up some of the forehead with full bangs, or one side swept bang that comes down to cover part of your ear.
 Large soft waves below the ear line will add body while keeping the upper half smooth.

-Pictured left: A cloche hat disquises large foreheads easily.
+Pictured left: A cloche hat disguises large foreheads easily.

 Square Jaw - Balance out the heaviness of your lower face but exposing the upper forehead.
 Sweep back the top of your hair and let the rest roll down around your ears or back in a chigon if you have longer hair.
-Pictured Right: Exposed forehead.

-Look for hat designs with wide side brims or trims on the sides, rather than placement on the front or back.
+Look for hat designs with wide side brims or trims on the sides, rather than placement on the fronts or backs.